Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/maintain-guides-how-to-unbond.md

 If you want to rebond your tokens before the unbonding period is over you can do this by issuing a `rebond` extrinsic.
 This allows you to bond your tokens that are still locked without waiting until the end of the unbonding period.

-In order to do this you will need to issue an extrinsic manually from [AXIASolar-JS Apps](https://axiasolar.js.org/apps).
+In order to do this you will need to issue an extrinsic manually from [AXIA-JS Apps](https://AXIA.js.org/apps).

 Go to the "Extrinsics" option that's located in the "Developer" dropdown in the top menu.